 Too much stuff?
 Dumpster Day returns to help get you back on track

-Mark your calendars and start sorting your stuff because Dumpster Day returns to Happy Valley Park on Saturday, June 12 from 8am-noon.
-This event is the perfect opportunity to dispose of items you have been meaning to discard as it includes drop off stations for junk, donations, paper shredding, and tires.
+Mark your calendars and start sorting your stuff because Dumpster Day returns to Happy Valley on Saturday, June 11 from 8am-noon.
+Brought to you by Happy Valley Parks and Recreation, this event is the perfect opportunity to dispose of items you have been meaning to discard as it includes drop off stations for junk, donations, paper shredding and tires.
 Event will take place at Happy Valley Park.

 A shredding truck will also be on hand to safely dispose of your old paper files and documents.
 Limit two banker boxes per residence.